-I have studied at and attended painting workshops at The Federation of Canadian Artists, Emily Carr University of Art and Design, in Vancouver BC and several in San Miguel de Allende, Mexico, notably Jane Dill, Susan Santiago, Thomas Shaller, and Bob Burridge.
+I have studied at and attended painting workshops at The Federation of Canadian Artists, Emily Carr University of Art and Design, in Vancouver BC and several in San Miguel de Allende, Mexico, notably Jane Dill, Susan Santiago, Thomas Schaller, and Bob Burridge.
 I like to read and am writing a creative fiction novel.
-I have started to create another book including many of my design sketches from 1982 to 2003, which will be published late 2018.
-Also projected for 2018 is a colour book of my paintings which will include up to 50 acrylic and watercolour paintings.
-My other interests include playing the Classic Guitar, Art, and travelling where our most recent visits have been in Mexico, Europe, Scandinavia and the Mediterranean.
+I have started to create another book including many of my design sketches from 1982 to 2003, which will be published late 2020.
+Also projected for 2020 is a colour book of my work which will include up to 50 acrylic and watercolour paintings.
+My other interests include learning Spanish, playing the Classic Guitar, Art, and travelling where our most recent visits have been in Mexico, Europe, Scandinavia and the Mediterranean.

 I was born in England.
 My parents moved to Scotland when I was 11, where I spent my informative years including gaining a degree in Architecture at the Glasgow School of Architecture.
 I practiced Architecture in Scotland and Nigeria before moving to Vancouver BC in 1974, where I retired in 2013.

 My places of work included Scotland, the Caribbean, Mexico, Indonesia, Nigeria, the United States and Canada.
 The three years in Nigeria taught me much about applied arts and sculpture.

 My wife and I have three children, and three grandchildren, 25, 23 and 15, as of 2019.

 Now my wife and I split our time each year between Vancouver in the summer and San Miguel de Allende in the winter.
 About San Miguel Tom Robbins said